Bacterial Kidney Disease (BKD)

 Latest Research Findings

-Recent studies on Bacterial Kidney Disease (BKD) have focused on various aspects of the disease, including its diagnosis, prevalence, and control.
-Here are some notable recent research findings:
+Studies on Bacterial Kidney Disease (BKD) have focused on various aspects of the disease, including its diagnosis, prevalence, control, prevention, and treatment:

 1. "Prevalence and diagnosis of bacterial kidney disease (BKD) in Scotland between 1990 and 2002"